lyteword/chspurgeon-tod/volume-5/psalm-111.md

 **Whole Psalm.** The scope of this Psalm is to stir up all to praise God, and that for so many reasons as there are verses in the psalm.
 The exhortation is in the first words, *"Praise ye the Lord."* The reasons follow in order.
 The psalm is composed so after the order of the Hebrew alphabet, as every sentence or half verse begins with a several letter of the A B C in order, and all the psalm is of praise only.
 Whence we learn in general,

-1\.Sometimes it is expedient to set all other things apart, and employ ourselves expressly to proclaim the praises of the Lord only; for so is done in this psalm.
+1\.
+Sometimes it is expedient to set all other things apart, and employ ourselves expressly to proclaim the praises of the Lord only; for so is done in this psalm.

-2\.The praises of the Lord are able to fill all the letters and words composed of letters, in all their possible junctures of composition; for so much doth the going through all the letters of the A B C point out unto us, he is Alpha and Omega, and all the middle letters of the A B C of praise.
+2\.
+The praises of the Lord are able to fill all the letters and words composed of letters, in all their possible junctures of composition; for so much doth the going through all the letters of the A B C point out unto us, he is Alpha and Omega, and all the middle letters of the A B C of praise.

-3\.The praises of the Lord are worthy to be kept in memory: for that this psalm may be the better remembered, it is composed after the manner of the A B C, and so it insinuated thus much to us.— *David Dickson.*
+3\.
+The praises of the Lord are worthy to be kept in memory: for that this psalm may be the better remembered, it is composed after the manner of the A B C, and so it insinuated thus much to us.— *David Dickson.*

 **Verse 1.** *Praise ye the LORD*, etc. The exhortation is immediately succeeded by the expression of a firm resolve; the psalmist having commenced by urging the duty of gratitude upon others— *"Praise ye the LORD, "* forthwith announces his determination to act upon his own advice— *"I will praise the LORD with my whole heart."* Such a conjunction of ideas is fraught with several most important lessons.

-1\.It teaches us, very emphatically, that our preaching, if it is to carry weight and conviction, must be backed and exemplified by our conduct; that we need never expect to persuade others by arguments which are too weak to influence ourselves.
+1\.
+It teaches us, very emphatically, that our preaching, if it is to carry weight and conviction, must be backed and exemplified by our conduct; that we need never expect to persuade others by arguments which are too weak to influence ourselves.

-2\.Another inference is similarly suggested—that our own decision should be given without reference to the result of our appeal.
-The psalmist did not wait to ascertain whether those whom he addressed would attend to his exhortation, but, before he could receive a reply, declared unhesitatingly the course he would himself adopt.— *W.T.
-Maudson, in a Sermon on Thanksgiving,* 1855.
+2\.
+Another inference is similarly suggested—that our own decision should be given without reference to the result of our appeal.
+The psalmist did not wait to ascertain whether those whom he addressed would attend to his exhortation, but, before he could receive a reply, declared unhesitatingly the course he would himself adopt.— *W. T. Maudson, in a Sermon on Thanksgiving,* 1855.

 **Verse 1.** *With my whole heart.* That is, earnestly, and with a sincere affection; meaning also, that he would do it privately, and, as it were, within himself, as by the next words he notes that he will do it openly.— *Thomas Wilcocks.*